 When a company goes about it the right way, OEM business can be an excellent additional revenue source for startups.
 Or any software or hardware company for that matter.
-As alluded to earlier, where I want to throw out a caution flag is when a company decides they are going to rely on OEMs as its primary–or only–channel of product distribution.
+As I alluded to earlier, I want to throw out one caution flag.
+That’s when a company decides they are going to rely on OEMs as its primary–or only–channel of product distribution.

 Now this can work, you might say.
 And you would be right.
 But in most cases, it isn’t the best way to proceed imo.
 It can work if you have the right type of product and you’ve thought your strategy through very thoroughly.
-The problem is that with most companies this not the usual scenario.
-What I find more prevalent is the old, simplistic “let’s make it and we’ll get someone else to sell it for us” approach.
+The problem is that with most companies this is not the usual scenario.
+What I find more prevalent is an old, simplistic approach.
+That’s “let’s make it and we’ll get someone else to sell it for us”.
 As I’ve discussed before, ‘let someone else sell it’ almost never works.
 This sentiment often occurs with a technology-driven senior team.
 One without direct experience in or a good feel for marketing or sales.
-The natural tendency in these situations is to avoid the current weaknesses in the organization and “let somebody else do it”.
+The natural tendency is often to avoid the current weaknesses in the organization and “let somebody else do it”.

 The problem is that sales and marketing need to be a core competency in almost EVERY situation.
 That’s if a technology company wants to become as successful as possible.

-So what are the “bad effects” when an early stage technology company pursues OEM relationships as their sole distribution strategy–or at least “too early” in their company’s development?
+So what are the “bad effects” when an early-stage technology company pursues OEM relationships as their sole distribution strategy?
+Or at least when they do it “too early” in their company’s development?

 EFFECTS OF “BAD” OEM STRATEGY

 No development of internal sales & marketing

 Companies with OEM-only business models tend to have weak (or nonexistent!) sales and marketing departments.
-Again, it’s my belief that sales and marketing almost always needs to be a core competency which makes this a bad idea.
-While you can run a company this way, in most cases the ultimate size and profitability will likely be a fraction of what your technology IP could have otherwise supported.
+Again, it’s my belief that sales and marketing almost always need to be a core competency, which makes this a bad idea.
+You can run a company this way.
+But in most cases, the ultimate size and profitability will be a fraction of what your technology IP could have otherwise supported.

 All push, no pull